ADVENTURE, SERVICE, AND SPANISH IMMERSION PROGRAM

 hike EL Yunque National Rainforest (day 2)

 We start the trip off strong with a hike through El Yunque National Rainforest.
 This lush, green rainforest has various trails, pools, and waterfalls to explore.
 Along the way we keep our eyes and ears alert for the native Coqui Tree Frog.
 We learn about the flora and fauna of the rainforest, led by a knowledgeable local guide.
-Following the hike, we cool off by taking our first dip in the beautiful ocean, and relax on the beach.
+Following the hike, we cool off by taking our first dip in the beautiful ocean and relaxing on the beach.

 Service and bioluminescent kayaking (Day 3)